git-lfs/git-lfs/docs/spec.md

   media = "https://github.com/github/assets-team/info/media"
 ```

-Git Media uses `git credential` to fetch credentials for HTTPS requests.
+Hawser uses `git credential` to fetch credentials for HTTPS requests.
 Setup
 a credential cache helper to save passwords for future users.

 ## Intercepting Git

-Git Media uses the `clean` and `smudge` filters to decide which files use
+Hawser uses the `clean` and `smudge` filters to decide which files use
-Git Media.
-The global filters can be set up with `git media init`:
+Hawser.
+The global filters can be set up with `git hawser init`:

 ```
-$ git media init
+$ git hawser init
 ```

 The `clean` filter runs as files are added to repositories.
 Git sends the